 “There’s a lot of different areas within computer science and, as you’re exposed to them, you should be open to them as areas to specialize in,” he says.

-The computer science field is exciting, always changing, and ripe for opportunities.
+The computer science field is exciting, always changing, and rife with opportunity.
 Achieving a master’s degree in computer science is an important step for students with no background in the field to capitalize on all it has to offer.

 “One of the great things I’m seeing with computer science and technology being so pervasive now is people from all these different disciplines returning to college,” Hescott says.
 “When you take these different backgrounds and add them to computer science, you get something that’s greater than the sum of its parts.”